 - 1/4 cup witch hazel

-- 1 tsp jojoba oil
+- 1 tsp jojoba oil or glycerine

 Gently stir until fully combined.
-The mixture will be a smooth gel and take on a slight white tinge.
+The mixture will be a smooth gel and take on a white tinge.

 After all of the ingredients are thoroughly mixed and combined, fill the hand sanitizer into a pump dispenser or several small reusable silicone tubes.
 This recipe makes exactly the right amount to fill a tall quilted jelly mason jar.

 This recipe also acts as a lovely moisturizer after washing your hands.
 I love using it that way to make sure my hands are extra clean.
 And be sure to always keep a little tube handy in your purse when you’re out and about and don’t have access to a sink.

 While even frequent hand washing and using hand sanitizers is no guarantee that you won’t get sick this cold and flu season, it is one of the best methods for reducing your risk.
-And remember to sneeze into your elbow or shoulder!
+And remember to always sneeze into your elbow or shoulder!

 Helpful Hints and Suggestions:

-- To fill a bottle with a narrower neck, put hand sanitizer mixture into a zip baggie, close the top completely and cut a small hole in one of the bottom corners of the bag.
+- To fill a bottle with a narrower neck, put hand sanitizer mixture into a zip baggie, close the top completely, and cut a small hole in one of the bottom corners of the bag.
 This allows you to pipe the mixture into a smaller opening without making a mess.
 It’s just like piping frosting onto a cupcake!

-If you opt for citrus oils for your family, be sure not to store your hand sanitizer gel in plastic.
+- If you opt for citrus oils for your family, be sure not to store your hand sanitizer gel in plastic.
 Citrus oils will degrade plastic.